sanjaymaniam/noobNet/README.md

 Currently supports dense layers with softmax, relu and sigmoid activations.

 To Do:
-Convolution layers
+Convolution layers.
-Max Pool layers
+Max Pool layers.
-Adam and GD with momentum optimizations
+Adam and GD with momentum optimizations.